SarthakB11/medical-faq-chatbot/README.md

 1.  **Data Preprocessing**: Medical FAQs are loaded from a CSV file, chunked into smaller pieces, and converted into vector embeddings using a multilingual Sentence Transformer model.
 2.  **Vector Store**: The embeddings are stored in a ChromaDB vector database for efficient similarity search.
 3.  **Retrieval**: When a user asks a question, the query is embedded, and the most relevant text chunks are retrieved from the vector store.
-4.  **Generation**: The user's query and the retrieved context are passed to an OpenAI language model (GPT-3.5-turbo) to generate a final answer.
+4.  **Generation**: The user's query and the retrieved context are passed to the Gemini 1.5 Flash language model to generate a final answer.

 ## Prerequisites

 - Python 3.8+
-- An OpenAI API key
+- A Google Gemini API key

 ## Setup